-FASTENING THE SAFETY BELTS
+FASTENING THE SEATBELTS

-Insert the tongue into the buckle until vou hear a distinct click.
+Insert the tongue into the buckle until you hear a distinct click.
 You have not fastened the safety belt properly if you do not hear a click.

 Make sure that your safety belt is securely stored away and is not outside the vehicle when closing the door.